Service Plans

 Manage customer service plans

 After assigning a service plan, you can manage its lifecycle from the customer's Plans tab.
-Each active subscription shows the plan name, status, service frequency, billing frequency, and price.
+Each active subscription shows the plan name, status, service frequency, billing frequency, pricing model, and price.
+The pricing model indicates whether the plan uses per-visit or flat monthly billing.

 Service plan statuses

-• Paused — Service visits are temporarily stopped.
-Use this for seasonal breaks or when a customer requests a temporary hold.
+Paused — Service visits are temporarily stopped.
+Use this when a customer requests a temporary hold outside of any scheduled seasonal override.
+For predictable seasonal breaks that apply across multiple customers, consider seasonal overrides instead.

 Change service plan status